prakashtimilsina/data_engineer_projects/ecommerce_backend_api_django.md

 ## Conclusion
 This project demonstrates how to build a scalable and cloud-deployed e-commerce backend using Django, PostgreSQL, and GCP Cloud Run.
 Feel free to contribute and enhance its functionalities!

+---

+Feel free to contribute and enhance this project!

+---